Can Calcium And Magnesium Be Taken Together

 Q: Can I get enough calcium and magnesium from my diet alone?

 A: It's possible to get enough of both minerals from a well-balanced diet rich in dairy, leafy greens, nuts, seeds, and whole grains.
-However, some individuals may require supplementation due to dietary restrictions, health conditions, or medications that affect absorption.
+On the flip side, some individuals may require supplementation due to dietary restrictions, health conditions, or medications that affect absorption.

 Conclusion